Ko11e/Climb-that-wall/README.md

 Climb That Wall is a Website for discovering climbing gyms in new cities.
 Users are invited to:

 - Join the Climb That Wall Website
-- Create their own profiles
+- Create a profiles
 - Update their Profiles
 - Interact with Website Climbing gyms
-- Share their experiece at the Climbing gym by leaving a review
+- Share their experience at the Climbing gym by leaving a review
 - Create a staff account
-- Update thier own climbing gyms
+- Update their climbing gyms

 # User experience

 ## User Goals

 I am passionate about climbing and find it challenging to locate climbing centers while traveling or in a new city.
-This website, Climb That Wall, will help you easily find a Climbing Gym without extensive searching.
+This website, Climb That Wall will help you easily find a Climbing Gym without extensive searching.
 Whether you are a passionate climber exploring a new place or a local looking for the best climbing spots, Climb That Wall is here to simplify your search for a climbing gym.
 The website is designed to help you locate the best climbing gyms wherever you are.

 ### Features for Users